-SDSU's Annual EADA Report can be found through the link below:
+SDSU's Annual EADA Report can be found through this link.

 Filing a Title IX Complaint in Athletics

-If you have a complaint about gender equity in SDSU athletics programs, you should contact the Title IX Coordinator, Jessica Rentto or the Deputy Title IX Coordinator and Associate Athletic Director/Senior Woman Administrator, Jenny Bramer, who is responsible for Title IX Compliance matters related to gender equity in SDSU athletics programs.
+If you have a complaint about gender equity in SDSU athletics programs, you should contact the Title IX Coordinator, Gail Mendez or the Deputy Title IX Coordinator and Associate Athletic Director/Senior Woman Administrator, Jenny Bramer, who is responsible for Title IX Compliance matters related to gender equity in SDSU athletics programs.

 They can be reached at: